-PAINTING 1 - CP1 Course Number: 804
+PAINTING 1 - CP1 Course Number: 804 Level: College Prep 1 Credits: 2.5 - one semester

 This course is designed for the student who wants to explore instruction in painting and to develop related skills in a variety of media and techniques.
 Painting in watercolor, acrylic, and oils will be included.
 Creative thinking, individual development, and experimentation are emphasized.
 Students are expected to produce high-quality work.
 Students will be exposed to historical and contemporary artists and their practices.